F3NJ0/chat-app/README.md

 * There is a new Firestore version v9 available which differs greatly from v7 used in the CF examples.
 I decided to use v9 in this application, relying on the Firebase documentation.

+* Using functional components instead of class components, handling the onAuthStateChanged and signInAnonymously functions from Firebase within the useEffect() Hook of the Chat.js component resulted in issues with the user creation.
+When trying to send a message, the user object was still empty, leading to an error in the addDoc() function.
+Therefore, I have decided to move the user sign up (signInAnonymously) to the Start.js component and the onAuthStateChanged into the App.js component.
+This ensures that a user can only access the Chat screen and thus send messages when they are successfully authenticated.
+(See also this blog post for further details: https://blog.jscrambler.com/build-a-chat-app-with-firebase-and-react-native )

 ## Development Process for the chat application
 ### Set up Expo as Development Environment